-- A. The contractor's Safety Officer will be solely responsible for the implementation and monitoring of the Project Health and Safety Risk Assessment and Management Plan, and will have the authority to implement health and safety changes as directed by the Owner's Representative.
+- A. The contractor's Safety Officer will be solely responsible for the implementation and monitoring of the Project Health and Safety Hazard Assessment and Management Plan, and will have the authority to implement health and safety changes as directed by the Owner's Representative.
 The Safety Officer shall have as a minimum: - 1.
-Completed training in hazardous occurrence management and response/protocols.
+Completed training in hazardous occurrence management and response/protocols. - 2.
+Completed training in the use, maintenance of fall protection systems. - 3.
+Completed training in the design and construction of scaffolding. - 4.
+Completed training in confined space entry protocols and techniques. - 5.
+Completed training in First Aid.